eaardal/envy/README.md

 ## How to use

-If `envy.yaml` doesn't exist, running any command or just invoking the `envy` script will create an empty yaml file.
+If `envy.yaml` (the yaml file where all your environment variables are stored) doesn't exist, running any command or just invoking the `envy` script will create an empty yaml file.
 If you want to create it manually, it needs this at the very minimum:

 ```yaml
 names: